Homosexuality in Mexico: Homophobia

 Some 71% of Mexican youth would not approve if the same rights were given to homosexuals as heterosexuals.
-A 2006 survey states that 33% of Mexicans feel aversion for homosexuals, some 40% don't like politicians who emphasize homosexuality, and some 32% don't like homosexual neighbors.
+A 2006 survey states that 33% of Mexicans feel aversion for homosexuals, some 40% dislike politicians who emphasize homosexuality, and some 32% dislike homosexual neighbors.
 Homophobia is also deeply rooted in the family.
 In 2004, only 4 families of those murdered in homophobic crimes, of a total of 26, offered to give information on the matter to a commission that was investigation.
-In Mexico City, in 2004, of 125 corpses of homosexuals, only 75 were claimed by their relatives; for 13 others, the family came only to the identification; the family of the rest did not approach the funeral home, despite having been informed.
-There exist signs that Mexican youth are being committed to psychiatric clinics after coming out to family.
+In Mexico City, in 2004, of 125 corpses of homosexuals, only 75 were claimed by their relatives; for 13 others, the family came only to the identification; the family of the rest did not approach the funeral home despite having been informed.
+There are signs that Mexican youth are being committed to psychiatric clinics after coming out to family.
 Some 16% have been rejected by family, and a greater percentage have been physically attacked by relatives.

 Popular culture encourages this attitude.
-The rock group Molotov published the song "Puto" on their 1997 album ¿Dónde Jugarán las Niñas?.
+The rock group Molotov published the song "Puto" on its 1997 album ¿Dónde Jugarán las Niñas?.
 The lyrics of the song contain phrases like "Marica nena mas bien putín, Puto nace, puto se muere, Amo a matón / matarile al maricón / ¿¡y que quiere este hijo de puta!? / quiere llorar, Puto, le faltan tanates al / ¡puto! / le falta topiates / ¡puto! / le faltan tanates al puto puto".
-The producer, Gustavo Santaolalla, in some statements to the magazine Retila, stated that the word "puto" had not been used in the sense of "gay", but in the sense of "coward" or "loser", which is also used in Mexico.
+The producer, Gustavo Santaolalla, in some statements to the magazine Retila, stated that the word "puto" had not been used in the sense of "gay" but in the sense of "coward" or "loser", which is also used in Mexico.

 The Catholic Church has also contributed to a negative view of homosexuals.
 In 2010, Jose Guadalupe Martin, Bishop of León, Guanajuato and president of the Mexican bishops' conference from 2004 to 2006, five days after the earthquake in Chile, suggested that homosexuals (along with drug violence) are guilty of natural disasters, incurring the wrath of God for gay marriage.